omoniyidamilola/Layoffs-SQL-Project/README.md

 Funds_raised :
 Funds raised by the company (in Millions $)

-Please refer to the layoff_spring [Layoff document] (https://github.com/omoniyidamilola/Layoffs-SQL-Project/blob/main/Untitled_document.md)
+Please refer to the [Layout Analysis Project](https://github.com/omoniyidamilola/Layoffs-SQL-Project/blob/main/Data%20Cleaning%20in%20SQL.sql).